luckyboykg/Ionic3-Ngrx/README.md

 Centralized Store: Holds a state object which is the state of the entire app

-In Redux architecture, application event is denoted as an Action, which is dispatched to the Reducer (the pure function).
+In Redux architecture, the application event is denoted as an Action, which is dispatched to the Reducer (the pure function).
 Then the Reducer updates the Centralized Store with new data based on the kind of Action it receives.
 Store creates a new state and notifies an update to the View.